-System Name: Using a unique name helps you to identify individual devices in stacking environments and where you are using an SNMP network management tool such as ProCurve Manager.
+System Name: Using a unique name helps you to identify individual devices where you are using an SNMP network management tool such as ProCurve Manager.

 System Contact and Location: This information is helpful for identifying the person administratively responsible for the switch and for identifying the locations of individual switches.